Foundations

 If you don’t have an Apple computer, you are likely using Windows.
 Don’t worry!
 The options above don’t mean you need to get rid of Windows.
 Linux will gladly share the hard drive with Windows.
 We know you’ve probably learned a lot of tips and tricks for your favorite OS and don’t want to lose everything you have on your computer.
 However, most OSs are developed with non-technical folks in mind, so they hide or make it difficult to use many of the languages and frameworks we’ll need to install.
 Having to work around these difficulties causes many new developers to give up before they’ve even started their journey to full-stack nirvana.

-Modifying or dual booting a computer to work with the tools you’ll need will make it much easier to start programming, can help create a distraction-free environment, and will look good on your resume.
+Modifying or dual-booting a computer to work with the tools you’ll need will make it much easier to start programming, help create a distraction-free environment, and look good on your resume.
 Take a deep breath, and let’s look at your options.

 Still not convinced?
 Here are a few great reasons to install Linux: